-The source of your drinking water is the Lower Floridan aquifer, a well-protected reservoir located hundreds of feet below ground.
-OUC treats this high-quality water with ozone, the strongest disinfectant available, and adds fluoride to promote healthy teeth.
-Additionally, our state-certified water lab annually conducts thousands of chemical and bacteriological water-quality tests, including tests for more than 135 regulated and unregulated substances like lead and copper.
+The source of your drinking water is the Lower Floridan aquifer, a well-protected reservoir located hundreds of feet below ground level.
+OUC treats this high-quality water with ozone, the strongest disinfectant available, and other agents that fight bacteria in water and corrosion in pipes.
+Additionally, our state-certified water lab conducts thousands of chemical and bacteriological water-quality tests throughout each year, including tests for more than 135 regulated and unregulated substances like lead and copper.
 Summaries of those results are included in this report.